 Undergraduate Students

-Erin is a junior studying exercise science at UVM.
-She is currently on the path to attend graduate school for PT after her undergrad training, but also has an interest in adapted physical activity.
-She loves playing volleyball, hiking, and hanging with her two dogs Bane and Karl!
+Kailey is a junior studying exercise science at UVM.
+She is currently working towards applying to graduate school this summer for PT.
+She is interested in adapted physical activity and neuroscience.
+She loves playing soccer, hiking, skiing, cooking, and her adorable dog, Sierra :)

 Collaborators